 Adding light to our all-white looks for after the sun set; these fairy lights have a tiny battery pack easy to hide in your clothing!

-What to Wear to Dîner en Blanc
+What Does One Wear to Dîner en Blanc?

 The dress code is white.
 No black piping, no pops of color, straight up white clothing.
 Over the years they have allowed tan shoes and belts and metallic accents (shoes, jewelry).
 As for what style and formality, it runs the gamut.
 You’ll see individuals in white tank tops and white linen skirts, and others in white evening gowns.
 I recommend figuring out an outfit that is festive, can survive heat and sweat, and is comfortable.
 You will be walking and standing for at least an hour before arriving at the event.
 Then you will be doing a mad dash to set up your table and food.
 Then you eat, and then there’s dancing.
 In total it will be about five hours of activity and that activity happens rain or shine.